mileweb/docs-content-cdn/en/docs/edge-logic/hello-world.md

 In this example, 163.171.228.89 is the IP address of one of the staging servers.
 For details about using the staging environment, refer to [this section](</docs/edge-logic/staging-environment.md>).

-Under the hood, the CDN360 API server encloses the Edge Logic into an NGINX "[server block](http://nginx.org/en/docs/http/ngx_http_core_module.html#server)" generated for this property.
+Under the hood, the CDN Pro API server encloses the Edge Logic into an NGINX "[server block](http://nginx.org/en/docs/http/ngx_http_core_module.html#server)" generated for this property.
 The acceleration hostname "www.testdomain.com" specified in the property becomes the parameter to the "[server_name](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name)" directive in this server block.
 As a result, all HTTP requests targeting www.testdomain.com are handled by this server block, and the server follows the behavior you defined in the Edge Logic.